premrawat9873/Huffman-LZW-Visualizer/README.md

 - Enter text in the controls area and click 'Visualize Both' (or Huffman Only / LZW Only)
 - Huffman panel shows an animated tree (Prev/Next to step through merges)
 - LZW panel shows step-by-step dictionary growth and outputs

-This project was auto-generated.
-You can further polish styles, add autoplay and smoother transitions.